Down (Fifth Harmony song): Background and release

 "Down" was written by Ammo, DallasK, Claire Demorest and Radric Davis while its production was handled by Ammo and DallasK.
 Fifth Harmony recorded "Down" at Westlake Recording Studios in Santa Monica, California.
 The group started working on their third studio album in January 2017.
 For the album, they contacted several music producers, going with the duo Ammo and DallasK who had produced "Work from Home" (2016).
 After the track was completed, the group had the idea of including the rapper Gucci Mane on it.
 After listening to the song, he quickly created and recorded his verses at Sole Studios in London, England.
-"Down" was later mixed at Callanwood Fine Arts Center by Phil Tan in Atlanta, Georgia and mastered by Michelle Mancini at Larrebee Studios in North Hollywood.
+"Down" was later mixed at Callanwood Fine Arts Center by Phil Tan in Atlanta, Georgia and mastered by Emerson Mancini at Larrebee Studios in North Hollywood.

 On May 28, 2017, Fifth Harmony began a daily countdown to the release of "Down" by sharing coordinates of each member's hometown.
 By going to the specified location, fans were able to decode parts of the song's lyrics through a Snapchat filter.
 The group shared the single's accompanying cover art on Twitter on May 30, 2017.

 Epic Records and Syco Music released "Down" to all major streaming services and digital retailers on June 2, 2017, as the lead single from Fifth Harmony's self-titled third studio album.
 It marked the group's first single as a quartet following original member Camila Cabello's departure in December 2016 to pursue a solo career.
 In the United States, "Down" was sent to rhythmic contemporary radio stations on June 6 and to contemporary hit radio on June 13, 2017.